mr-vaibh/nerdsway/README.md

  - Jinja Templating - https://jinja.palletsprojects.com/en/3.0.x/switching/#django

  Optional TODOs:
+ - move email functionality outside of view, maybe in models/signals
+ - send email on signup
+ - send email on login
  - create custom contact model and functionality
  - reduce (or if necessary then increase) font size, spacing, in pages like search and others